sharmarkara/Customer_Churn_Prediction-/README.md

-# This is an ML prodel that will predict the customer which one going to be churned in the coming time.
+# This is an ML project that will predict the customer which one going to be churned in the coming time.

 ## 🔴 What is Customer Churning ?